passes-org/passes/docs/index.md

 - **Explicit User Control**.
 Pass requests are reviewed, and approved or rejected by the user via their device.

 - **Interoperability**.
 Data requests and other integrations between apps is simplified.
-Rather than each app having its own bespoke API others have to integrate, with Passes apps that support common request types can automatically interact.
+Rather than each app having its own bespoke API others have to integrate, with Passes apps that support common request topics can automatically interact.

 - **ABI Stability**.
 The core ABI for making Pass Requests is designed in order to remain stable as usage of Pass Requests evolves during adoption.